|Course #||Title||Credit Hours||Prerequisites|

 Make every effort to take the MCAT NO LATER than the end of May of the summer you plan to apply.
 This will require DILIGENT PREPARATION DURING BOTH SEMESTERS OF THE SCHOOL YEAR.

 - Strongly recommend physiology, biochemistry, genetics, and dynamics of biological processes.
 Also recommend comparative anatomy, evolution, environmental science, calculus, foreign language (especially Spanish), philosophy, political science, sociology, economics, psychology, accounting and business courses, history, communication courses, and ethics.

-- These courses reflect program requirements for our affiliations with the Kent State University College of Podiatric Medicine and Temple University School of Podiatric Medicine only.
+- These courses reflect program requirements for our affiliation with Temple University School of Podiatric Medicine only.
 Although this course list will be sufficient for most other programs, make sure to check requirements of other schools in which you are interested no later than your sophomore year.

 - This course list does NOT represent a POE, nor does it cover College requirements.
 Design a POE, preferably in an academic area, in consultation with your advisor.

-- Make sure to have an advisor on the Health Professions Committee, preferably Dr. Kirchhof-Glazier.
+- Make sure to have an advisor on the Health Professions Committee, preferably Dr. Amanda Siglin.

 - In addition to your course work you are urged to gain some experience in podiatric medicine either during the school year or over the summer.

 Temple University School of Podiatric Medicine- 4 + 4 Early Assurance B.S./D.P.M.
 Program